gpilgrim2670/SwimmeR/cran-comments.md

+# version 0.3.0

+## Changes
+Added functions to further aid in cleaning swimming data, plus functions to create tournament brackets.
+Also made minor bug fixes.

+## Test envirornments
+* local Windows 10 install, R 4.0.1
+* local OS X install, R 4.0.0
+* win_devel

+## R CMD check results

+0 errors | 0 warnings | 0 notes

+# Version 0.2.0

 ## Resubmission
 Removed email address from readme.md per instructions

-# Version 0.2.0
+## Changes
 Added functions to read, clean, and parse swimming data from html and pdf sources.
 This is a large increase in the functionality of the package.

 ## Test envirornments